Page 1 Top of Page

 3 cups thinly sliced, peeled onions

-3 tablespoons melted butter or margarine
+3 tablespoons melted butter or

 1½ cups milk